-2 https://help.twitter.com/en/rules-and-policies
+2 https://help.x.com/en/rules-and-policies/enforcement-philosophy

-How Twitter Processes Grievances from Users in India
+How X Processes Grievances from Users in India

-In India, Twitter users can report grievances via the Grievance mechanism by using the contact details available on the Grievance Officer - India page.
-Twitter does not require such reporters to be registered with Twitter, or have a Twitter user ID in order to file a grievance.
-Separately, global users can report directly from the Tweet or account in question while logged into Twitter, or reports can be made via Twitter's Help Center.
+In India, X users can report grievances via the Grievance mechanism by using the contact details available on the Grievance Officer - India page.
+X does not require such reporters to be registered with X in order to file a grievance.
+Separately, users can report directly from the post or account in question while logged into X, or reports can be made via X's Help Center.

-Each user complaint we receive via the India Grievance channel is assessed under Twitter's Terms of Service (TOS) and the Twitter Rules and any content that is determined to be in violation is actioned in line with our range of enforcement options.
-Where appropriate, we also assess whether the grievance meets local legal requirements for Twitter to action the reported content, based on a court order.
+Each user complaint we receive via the India Grievance channel is assessed under the X Terms of Service and the X Rules and any content that is determined to be in violation is actioned in line with our range of enforcement options.
+Where appropriate, we also assess whether the grievance meets local legal requirements for X to action the reported content, based on a court order.
 Users generally have the option to appeal an enforcement action via our appeals process.
-NOTE: Law enforcement requests should, ideally, be submitted at Twitter's Legal Request Submission site, available at t.co/lr or legalrequests.twitter.com, to facilitate efficient processing.
+NOTE: Law enforcement requests should, ideally, be submitted at X's Legal Request Submission site, available at t.co/Ir or legalrequests.twitter.com, to facilitate efficient processing.

-To process these grievances, we have a dedicated team of trained individuals.
+To process grievances, we have a dedicated team of trained individuals.
 These individuals take appropriate action after carefully reviewing the grievance, and any available context, in close detail.
 All of these team members are fluent in one or more of the languages spoken in India and participate in regular training on our tools and policies.
 Updates about significant current events or internal rules and policy changes are shared with all agents in real time, to give guidance and facilitate balanced and informed decision-making.